kubestash/docs/docs/guides/volumes/overview/index.md

 # Stand-alone Volume Backup Overview

-If you are using a volume that can be mounted in multiple workloads, aka `ReadWriteMany`/`RWX`, you might want to take backup the volume independent of the workloads.
-KubeStash supports backup of stand-alone volumes.
 This guide will give you an overview of how stand-alone volume backup and restore process works in KubeStash.

 ## How Backup Works